SenthamilVM/sql-data-warehouse-project/README.md

 ├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git
 ```

+---

+## 🙏 Acknowledgment

+This project is inspired by **DataWithBaraa** and has been independently implemented to reinforce and demonstrate SQL datawarehousing skills.